 Once your blood is taken, you’ll be asked to stay for a short time to make sure you’re feeling well.
 You’ll be given something to drink (such as fruit juice) and a light snack before leaving.

-You can go back to normal activities soon after giving blood, but some centers recommend that you have someone else drive home after you donate.
+You can go back to normal activities soon after giving blood, but some centers recommend that you have someone else drive you home after you donate.
 You might feel tired, but this usually only lasts a few hours.

 There are several types of blood donation.